OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/using.md

 ---
 id: using
-title: Using the EVM package in your app
+title: Using EVM packages in your app
-sidebar_label: Using the EVM package
+sidebar_label: Using EVM packages
 ---

 Besides allowing you to build upgradeable applications, ZeppelinOS provides EVM packages that you can use in your app.